Since gifts and particularly edible gifts are nice, there are plenty of ways to send a taste of Texas to loved ones who miss the state.

 Many of the orders are fulfilled through Goldbelly, which helps restaurants and small producers ship specialty items around the country.

 Louie Mueller: The Guy Fieri-approved barbecue spot has the usual smoked meats (brisket, sausage, turkey, beef ribs, and pork ribs) as well as sandwich kits with pulled pork or chopped brisket.
-Order online.
+Order online (currently sold out).

 Other Savory Foods

-Amy’s Ice Creams: The local chain offers different packs of its super rich, creamy ice cream.
+Amy’s Ice Creams: The local chain offers different packs of its super-rich, creamy ice cream.
 Choose from curated boxes of five pints, from one for chocolate lovers to one that is just their famous Mexican vanilla, or create your own variety pack.
 Order online.